Why dogs dig in beds and furniture is a common question and problem for dog owners of all dog breeds, ages, and sizes.

 1. Natural Instinct

-Our dog’s wild ancestors used their paws to gather dirt, grass, leaves, and pine needles to create a nesting area.
-Digging and circling would shift and move the items collected into a more comfortable spot to sleep.
+Our dog’s ancestors used their paws to gather dirt, grass, piles of leaves, and pine needles to create a resting place.
+Digging and circling would shift the items collected into a more comfortable space to sleep.

-Digging and gathering in their resting area could also be used as protection and concealment from predators.
+Digging and gathering in their safe space could also be used as protection and concealment from predators.

-Digging holes or finding cover under leaves or foliage helped protect and shelter them from harsh winter weather and extreme summer temperatures.
+Digging a shallow hole or finding cover under leaves or foliage helped protect and shelter them from harsh winter weather and extreme summer temperatures.

 Today’s domesticated dogs still retain the instincts of their wild ancestors.
 That’s why dogs like to:

-- Dig holes to lay in on hot summer days
+- Dig holes in soft ground to lay in on hot summer days or in hot climates

 - Circle repeatedly before laying down